TeemIp/teemip-core-ip-mgmt/README.md

 ## Description

-This extension allows CMDB managers to get live MAC address information either from a generic request form where a MAC address or prefix can be requested or directly from the details page of CIs that do have MAC address attributes.
+This extension allows CMDB managers to get live MAC address information either from a generic form where a MAC address or a prefix can be requested or directly from the details page of CIs that do have MAC address attributes.

 ## Documentation